What is Endometriosis?

 - Pelvic pain

 - Pain in the lower back and thighs

 - Lethargy (a feeling of constant tiredness/lack of energy)

 - Other gastro-intestinal symptoms such as diarrhoea, constipation and nausea

-Not all women who have Endometriosis have symptoms.
-Frequently, Endometriosis is discovered co-incidentally – for example when women seek medical help when they struggle to fall pregnant.
+Not all women who have Endometriosis have symptoms or will be infertile.
+Often endometriosis is discovered co-incidentally when women seek help when they struggle to fall pregnant.

 How is Endometriosis diagnosed?